- 1 The Term ‘‘Sedation’’

 Though sedating your cat can come useful in many times it does have some side effects.
 So you should only sedate your cat when there this no other replacement for it.
 That’s why you have to know properly when you should sedate your cat and when you should not.

 - Sedation is widely used by cat owners when they are going on a trip with their cats.
 Cats are not very happy travelers.
-So when they are put and locked inside a dark carrier and being carried on for a long time it is natural for them to get scared and sometimes it leads to extreme anxiety and stress.
+So when they are put and locked inside a dark cat carrier and being carried on for a long time it is natural for them to get scared and sometimes it leads to extreme anxiety and stress.
 So if you are going on a long trip you should sedate your cat to keep it calm during the journey.
+I really like this product for calming my cat.
+It is clinically proven and worked for me 90% of the time!

 - If you have adopted a new cat and it’s acting vulnerable you can give it a mild sedative to calm down and cope up with the new place.